D Bnonn Tennant, freelance writer & writing coach

 - An astoundingly effective way to make your writing much more engaging and easier to follow, by treating it as a “theater performance”—page 11

-- An ability we all have, but which you must hone far more than the average Joe if you’re ever going to achieve lasting success—page 2
+- A natural ability we all have, but which you must hone far more than the average Joe if you’re ever going to achieve lasting success—page 2

 - Writer’s block cured with a single sentence on page 21